matchasaur/chess-game-mirrored/README.md

 ## Phase I
 **Project Description (Phase 1):**:video_game:

---The Project itself is interesting because it will not be a straightforward chess game, in the sense that we are required to have boards that are saved in case we ever want to hold off the game to a later date in which we would continue the game.

---Not only that, we would also love to include A.I. in which we will have the computer be our opponent.
-This means we at the minimum must have an A.I. smart enough to recognize that
+--The Project itself is interesting because it is not a simple chess game.
+We want to build a game that allows gamers to have a rich community where they could join the same group.
+Play games together, or even play matches in a Tournament game.
+We also introduce the winrate, a mechanism like KDA which dynamically calculates your win rate.
+By simply keeping on track your win rate, you would be able to tell how much you are improving on chess.

  - (1) A move is possible 🚶
  - (2) The importance of the king to prolong the game so that it does not end quickly 👑

-*This is slightly more challenging and may be subject to change.*

 <br />